 Like Mount In, Master makes use of authentic and vibrant colors that liven its illustration.
 The serene teal of the sea against the light brown of the mountains create a welcoming atmosphere, and one worthy of joining.

-Clean website color scheme ideas
+Clean website color schemes

 “Cleanliness can be defined as the purest emblem of the mind.” — Joseph Addison

 Clean colors make TIDES’ website design a homerun.
 Blue and black complement each other spectacularly.
 The addition of white amongst the blue contributes to the clean look (not to mention, the blue’s design harkens to a river or stream).
-A squiggle of yellow adds emphasis.
+A squiggle of gold adds emphasis.

 Another simple and effective palette here.
 Dark teal and black complement each other well.
 The white text is a clean design choice.
 Together, these colors create something delicate and balanced.